 Research & Future Projects

-Hidden behind a PhD for the last five years I have been bursting to start several writing/TV projects.
-At last that time has come!
-Having experienced my own fertility problems I’ve been really keen to make my next project a more personal one that looks at contraception and fertility in the post-war period when the idea of choice and control entered women’s vocabulary.
-To what extent was that control an illusion?
+Having experienced my own fertility problems I’ve been really keen to make my longer term project a more personal one that looks at contraception and fertility in the post-war period when the idea of choice and control entered women’s vocabulary.
+This book will be published by Orion in 2023, and no, I don’t have a title yet!
+But I have plenty of questions… To what extent was that control an illusion?
 Why in the ‘swinging sixties’ were so many women still terrified of getting pregnant?
 What were the contraceptive options?
 How safe were they?
 What choices were available when girls accidentally got pregnant?
 And is there a relationship between the overwhelming fear of getting pregnant then and generation X, (my generation), a quarter of whom won’t have children?
 In December 1961 the contraceptive pill made its first piloted appearance on the NHS – so the time is ripe to write an oral history which I will combine with memoir and include details of my grandfather’s work.
 A physician, he was head of Britain’s first Drug Safety Committee in the 1960s, and played a key role in the adjudication of the many different contraceptive pills that were available then.
 If you or anyone you know had fertility or a pregnancy experience – especially in the post-war period – and might like to share their story, please do get in contact.